Can a Christian Go to Hell?

 Wanting A Savior Who is Not Lord

 The “once saved; always saved” doctrine is not biblical.
 In fact, it’s one of the greatest deceptions to ever infiltrate the Church.
-It’s very unbalanced, leaving out a plethora of New Testament teaching that proves otherwise.
+It’s very unbalanced, leaving out numerous New Testament teachings that prove otherwise.
 Many who have believed that doctrine — and lived like it — are sadly in hell today.

 Let’s talk about the kind of salvation this doctrine preaches.

-This is the doctrine that preaches Christ as a Savior, but does not emphasize His Lordship.
+The “once saved; always saved” doctrine indeed preaches Christ as a Savior.
+However it does not emphasize His Lordship.
 Grace is something that makes sin very comfortable and permissible.
-And because of that, sin is rarely addressed, and repentance is not effectively preached.
+Because of that, sin is rarely addressed, and repentance is not effectively preached.

 Many confessing Christians have a fundamental understanding of accepting Jesus as their Savior, yet they fail to realize that His Lordship is preemptive to fulfilling that role.
 Unless Jesus Christ is LORD, He wouldn’t be able to save anyone.
 Therefore, those who want His salvation without His Lordship are going to be very surprised to discover they are not receiving genuine salvation, because genuine salvation is always accompanied by repentance.

-Many of those who live their lives without any thought to the consequences of unrepentant sin or its detrimental effects are often those who received Christ for reasons that were fear-based, or otherwise motivated by obligations to family.
+Many of those who live their lives without any thought to the consequences of unrepentant sin or its detrimental effects are often those who received Christ for reasons that were fear-based, perhaps false teachings that cater to their flesh, or even obligations to family.
 Fear-based conversions are very rarely genuine.
-Instead, Christ desires a loving relationship whereby He an disciple us.
-And although we are to fear God, we are not to be afraid of Him.
+Instead, Christ desires a loving relationship whereby He can effectively disciple us.
+Although we are to fear God with due reverence even as Jesus teaches, in no way are we to be afraid of Him in a manner that keeps us from Him in cowardice, which is what Adam and Eve experienced following their fall.
+God always invites us to come to Him — even in our grossest and darkest sin.
+His desire is for our salvation and redemption in Him.

-Christians who have accepted Jesus as their Savior, yet have never surrendered to Him as their LORD, have failed to grasp who He really is, and what He’s really accomplished for them.
+Christians who have accepted Jesus as their Savior, yet have never surrendered to Him as their LORD, have failed to grasp who He really is, and what He’s actually accomplished for them.
 Being saved is easy.
 But living a life that is truly surrendered to Jesus Christ as LORD is not easy.
-It requires a ready will, humble heart, and surrendered life.
+It requires a ready will, humble heart, and fully surrendered life.
 This does not happen by accident.
-It’s a daily decision to take up your cross (die to self) and follow Him, precisely as He commanded.
+It’s a daily decision to take up our cross daily, deny ourselves, and follow Him — precisely as He commanded.

-To receive Christ as your Savior, you become the recipient of His gift.
+To receive Christ as your Savior, you become the recipient of His lavish gift.

-To make Christ your LORD, you become the gift given back to Him.
+To make Christ your LORD, you become the sacrificial gift given back to Him.

 This exchange is something every believer should fundamentally understand.
 Christ does not offer salvation without repentance.
-The message of repentance fills the Gospel cover to cover — from John the Baptist to Christ’s seven letters in Revelation.
+Jesus Christ came preaching repentance in the very stead of John the Baptist who vehemently preached repentance in preparing the way of the LORD.
+We need to understand, the message of repentance predicates all Jesus did for us, and that message fills the Gospel cover to cover — from the bold preaching of John the Baptist to Christ’s seven letters in Revelation.

 And the times of this ignorance God winked at; but now commandeth all men every where to repent, (Acts 17:30, KJV).